scoulomb/myDNS/3-DNS-solution-providers/1-Infoblox/1-Infoblox-API-overview.md

 - one or several zones zone inside a view
 => we can define a zone multiple time in different views (dns query result will be based on networks attached to the view via network view).
 Cf [here](#Then-create-a-host-record-within-a-zone-in-the-2-different-views).
 - a view is attached to a single network view, a network view can be attached to several views (cf default.$networkName and custom view attached to a network).
 Cf [here](#Can-I-decide-to-make-custom-direct-view-creation-and-assign-it-to-a-network-view?).
--  one or several networks can be attached to network view. #Cf [here](#Add-a-network-within-a-network-view).
+-  one or several networks can be attached to network view.
+Cf [here](#Add-a-network-within-a-network-view).

+Appliance behavior:

-Default view is attached to default network view.Cf [here](#Then-create-a-host-record-within-a-zone-in-the-2-different-views) default.$networkName view is attached to $networkName network view (at network view creation).
+1. Default view is attached to default network view.Cf [here](#We-could-create-a-custom-view-directly-without-network) and [here](#Then-create-a-host-record-within-a-zone-in-the-2-different-views)
+2. default.$networkName view is attached to $networkName network view (at network view creation).
 Cf [here](#Create-a-network-view-and-implicit-default-view-for-that-network).
-Any custom view can be attached to a network view explicitly.
+3. Any custom view created explicitly can be attached to a network view explicitly.
 Cf [here](#Can-I-decide-to-make-custom-direct-view-creation-and assign-it-to-a-network-view?).
+4. When creating a view explicitly it is attached by default to the default network view.
+Cf [here](#We-could-create-a-custom-view-directly-without-network).

 It is compliant with this doc: https://docs.infoblox.com/display/NAG8/Chapter+18+DNS+Views